Wilsons-Navid/construction_pos/README.md

-# Construction Materials POS System
+# Quincaillerie Fexson POS System

 A complete offline Point of Sale system designed specifically for construction material shops (quincailleries).
 Built with Python and Tkinter for reliability and ease of use.